 We showed in this case that the auto manufacturer was responsible because side windows should be made with safety glass in the same way that windshields are, and that current seat belts don’t always keep the occupant safe.

-Passengers that are ejected from an automobile almost always experience severe injury or death.
+Passengers who are ejected from an automobile almost always experience severe injury or death.

 By holding manufacturers accountable for automobile passenger safety, the end result is safer vehicle design that benefits us all.